 More of The Best Hair Straightener Options

-As the quintessential hair straightening tool, the flat iron is one of the easiest ways to get slick straight hair.
+As the quintessential hair straightening tool, the flat iron is one of the easiest ways to get slicked, straight hair.
 When choosing a flat iron, make sure to pick one that has tourmaline-infused ceramic plates and emits infrared heat.
-These types of flat irons seal in moisture to your hair and give it that silky and shiny look.
-When straightening your hair, work section-by-section to seal in any frizz or flyaways while also creating straight hair.
-Due to the amount of heat being used, you may find that you’re hair can feel really dry post-flat iron session.
-To revive your strands, complete the style by using a hair serum.
-This formula can work to make your hair shiny and soft as it repairs damage, like split ends.
+These types of flat irons seal in moisture and give hair that telltale silky, shiny look.
+When straightening your hair, work section by section to prevent any frizz or flyaways while ironing.

 Approximate time: 30-45 minutes

-While blowdryers can do everything from making your hair wavy to straight, they can also cause damage when used too often.
-Before you create your straight strands use a heat protectant on your hair.
+While blow-dryers can do everything from dry wet locks to infuse volume, they can also cause damage when used too often.
+Before you create your straight strands, use a heat protectant.

-A hair straightening brush is one of the most recent hair technologies in the market that works on both dry and wet hair.
-An easy-to-use tool, they are generally fitted with plastic bristles and a ceramic base whose flexible bristles pass through the hair smoothly without pulling it.
-This works to detangle hair as it straightens it.
-A less damaging and time-consuming option, a straightening brush could be a great option for the occasional hair straightener.
+A hair straightening brush is one of the most recent innovations in the market that works on both dry and wet hair.
+An easy-to-use tool, they are generally fitted with plastic bristles and a ceramic base, which has flexible bristles pass through the hair smoothly without harmful tugging thus allowing you to detangle hair as you straighten.
+A less damaging and time-consuming option, a straightening brush could be a great tool for the occasional hair straightener.

 Approximate time: 10-15 minutes

-The hard-core straight hair seekers might find some refuge in getting a chemical straightener.
+Hard-core straight hair seekers might find some refuge in getting a chemical straightener.
 There are many options out there, including Brazilian straightening, Japanese straightening, and even permanent straightening.
-While the formulas used can vary, they all involve a chemical process to straighten your hair which can take hours and regular upkeep.
-Do your homework before you decided which straightening option to go for.
+While the formulas used can vary, they all involve a chemical process to straighten hair, which can take hours and regular upkeep.
+Do your homework before you decide which straightening option to go for.

 Approximate time: 2-3 hours

 For those on a heatless mission, you’ll be happy to hear that hair products can actually help with making your soft, smooth and straight.
-Try the TRESemmé 7 Day Keratin Smooth Shampoo and the TRESemmé 7 Day Keratin Smooth Conditioner whose formulas (when used together) work to give you salon-smooth hair that’s designed to last up to a week.
-Another favorite is the TRESemmé Keratin Smooth 7 Day Heat Activated Treatment that works to make your hair less frizzy a.k.a more manageable.
+Try TRESemmé 7 Day Keratin Smooth Shampoo and TRESemmé 7 Day Keratin Smooth Conditioner, whose formulas (when used together) work to give you salon-smooth hair designed to last up to a week.
+Another favorite is TRESemmé Keratin Smooth 7 Day Heat Activated Treatment, which works to make hair less frizzy and more manageable.